 Between the mid-sixteenth and mid-nineteenth centuries law reports were usually (though not invariably) known by the name of the reporter(s) or compiler(s) who produced them, e.g. Coke's reports, Durnford and East's reports.
 For this reason they are sometimes referred to as 'nominate reports'.
 The best source for pre-1865 English law reports is a modern reprint:

 This series contains the text of all the major series of nominate reports.
-A wall chart fixed nearby indicates in which volume a particular series may be found (this information can also be found in Raistrick, D. Index to legal citations and abbreviations.
-3rd.
-2008.
-Law Ref.
-K 51).
-In addition, a two-volume index (vols.
-177-178) lists cases in alphabetical order.
-Alternatively you can search via the case name or citation using the subscription service HeinOnline.
+A two-volume index (vols.
+177-178) lists cases in alphabetical order and you can also search via the case name or citation using one of the subscription services listed on the English Resources page.

 BRITISH TAX REPORTER (B.T.R.)
 1984-1998.
 KD 5356.5